5 Common and Avoidable Startup Mistakes

-- Giving too many employee benefits like HRA, Education allowance etc. shrinks your working capital funded by investors.
-Until and unless you own 100% stake in your startup avoid giving unnecessary allowance.
+- Giving too many employee benefits like HRA, Education allowance etc. shrink your working capital funded by investors.
+Until and unless you own 100% stake in your startup, avoid giving unnecessary allowance.

 - If you are not planning a yearly budget for hiring & other things then you might end up landing in trouble.